Monday, March 14, 2022

 When you have a cold, sore throat or general aches and pains, the first thing you do is to rush out and buy the medication appropriate for your condition.
 You may choose something like Beechams for your cold symptoms or Nurofen to get rid of your headaches.

 Many branded drugs appear to produce several different versions of the same product, which claim to target specific pains, for example, back pain, migraine, sinus pain and so on.
-However, it has been shown that the active ingredients in all these products from the same company are in fact identical.
+However, it has been shown that the active ingredients in all these products from the same company are identical.
 Nurofen comes to mind again, with the Australian courts ordering Nurofen off the shelves under suspicion of misleading customers – a claim the manufacturers of Nurofen deny.
-Reckitt Benckiser explained that their intention was to make it easier for consumers to recognise which product they needed, even though all the products in the Nurofen adult range contain identical active ingredients.
+Reckitt Benckiser explained that they intended to make it easier for consumers to recognise which product they needed, even though all the products in the Nurofen adult range contain identical active ingredients.

 The fact is that there is an enormous financial implication involved in buying medicines.
 When pain strikes, the first instinct is to visit the GP and obtain a prescription.
 The GP will only prescribe the active ingredient of the medicine you need, something that is usually available over the pharmacy counter anyway.
 Therefore, it is up to you to decide whether you will buy the branded or the generic version of the medicine.